gustavodutradev/gustavodutradev/README.md

 Welcome to my GitHub profile!

-My name is Gustavo, 29yo and i'm live in Brazil.
+My name is Gustavo, 29yo.

 - 🔭 I'm a former environmental engineering, currently studying at Trybe, to become a Full Stack Web Developer.
 - 🌱 I’m currently learning React/Redux and Hooks.
 - 👯 I’m looking to collaborate on Javascript, HTML and CSS projects.
 - 📫 How to reach me: gustavo.dutra11@gmail.com

-# GustavoBarrosDutra

 <div>
 <a href="https://github.com/Gustavo-trybedev">